-Our last major release was heavily used by developers across logistics, transport, services, sales and consumer businesses.
-More than 2,000 developers seeing the movement of 100,000 users across 25 million miles gave us enough feedback to continuously iterate.
+Our last major release was heavily used by developers across logistics, transport, services, sales and consumer applications.
+More than 2,000 developers tracking the movement of 100,000 users across 25 million miles gave us enough feedback to continuously iterate.
 We learnt that accuracy and realtimeness were were two major areas where developers wanted to see improvements.
 We focused on these areas and today we are happy to announce a major update to our iOS and Android SDKs.

 We believe that location is necessary but not sufficient to understand movement.
 The user’s activity and device health are critical features to infer movement.
 Joining this data with location improves accuracy and provides great insight into how the user moves.